 With a focus on sustainable agriculture technologies for farmers, Okuafo Foundation has been bridging the gap between rural farmers and access to reliable information and real-time support.
-At scale, their solutions will help prevent a disaster like the fall armyworm outbreak that occurred in Ghana a few years ago, impacting the agriculture industry with a loss of approximately \$64 million.
+At scale, their solutions will help prevent a disaster like the fall armyworm outbreak that occurred in Ghana in 2017, impacting the agriculture industry with a loss of approximately \$64 million.